bienflorencia/personal-site/content/post/tjur-rsquared-in-jags/index.md

 draft = false
 +++

 I recently jumped into Bayesian analysis and Integrated Species Distribution Modelling.
-Here's our preprint ['Integrating presence-only and presence-absence data to model changes in species geographic ranges: An example of yaguarundí in Latin America'](https://doi.org/10.32942/osf.io/67c4u), an amazing collaboration with Diana Bowler and Petr Keil.
+Here's the preprint out of an amazing collaboration with Diana Bowler and Petr Keil: ['Integrating presence-only and presence-absence data to model changes in species geographic ranges: An example of yaguarundí in Latin America'](https://doi.org/10.32942/osf.io/67c4u).

 The are no standard methods to assess the performance of these models, yet posterior predictive checks are a good option.
 For our model we needed a statistic that fitted a binomial regression, to assess the performance on the presence-absence data.
 A nice and simple metric for this is Tjur’s $D$ or Tjur’s coefficient of discrimination ([Tjur 2009](https://doi.org/10.1198/tast.2009.08210)).

-The Tjur pseudo R square value compares the average fitted probability $\psi$ of the two response outcomes (1=presence or 0=absence):
+This pseudo R square value compares the average fitted probability $\psi$ of the two response outcomes (1=presence or 0=absence):

 $R^2Tjur = \dfrac{1}{n_1} \sum(\psi[Y=1]) - \dfrac{1}{n_0} \sum(\psi[Y=0])$

-If the model has perfect discriminating power, then $R^2Tjur$=1.
-If the model has no discriminating power, then $R^2Tjur$=0.
+If the model has perfect discriminating power, then $R^2Tjur$ will equal 1.
+If the model has no discriminating power, then $R^2Tjur = 0$.

+# Code

-Here I provide some code to assess the performance of a model with binomial response to be included directly in the JAGS model.
+Here I provide the code to assess the performance of a model with a binomial response that is included directly in the JAGS code.
 This was inspired by the work of Viana, Keil, & Jeliazkov and their [R2D2 functions](https://github.com/duarte-viana/iVarPart/blob/master/R2D2_functions.R).
 The code to simulate the data was adapted from code written by [Petr Keil](https://petrkeil.github.io/team/2020/09/01/petr-keil.html).

-# Code

     library(spatstat)
     library(sp)